arguiot/StudIO/StudIO/Documentation/Articles/Using-Git.md

 So let’s say you where working on your project and you added a cool new feature to it.

 Now, click on the tree icon right from the editor screen.
 You should now see an interface popping from the right of the screen showing a list of all your modified files.
 Now just write a commit message in the text area and click “commit”

+### Interaction with remotes

+Git can be indredibly useful when it comes to share and edit your code with others.
+In order to do that, you need to synchronize your code with your remotes.

+First, go to the repository interface (the book icon in the editor screen).
+Then you should see many advanced options.
+We'll focus on the simplest ones: `push`, `fetch` and `pull`.

+If you have local commits that are not on your remote, just tap on `push`.
+If there are commits on your remotes that you want to download, just tap on `pull`.

+> Please remember that some git operations can sometimes be destructive, so be careful before doing anything.
+If you need help, you can contact me.